nleaf/nleaf.github.io/security-and-compliance.md

 label: SEO
 name: seo
 seo_title: Expedient Security and Compliance Solutions
-description: Security and compliance services complement Expedient's enterprise-grade Infrastructure as a Service (IaaS) solutions.
+description: Managed security services that protect your critical applications at every layer of your infrastructure, and help you to meet rigorous compliance demands
 image: ''

 ---